alsongard/PROGRAMMING_NOTES/docker.md

 ``sudo systemctl stop docker.socket`` run the command to confirm if its running:
 ``docker ps`` : (result)
-CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES if not running get message:
+``CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES`` if not running get message:
 ``Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?``

 **Docker images:**
-= docker image is a template for creating an environment of your choice.
+- docker image is a template for creating an environment of your choice.
 - template for creating an environment of your choice,
 - Snapshot
 - Has everything needed to run your apps.